 TIP: You may configure two hard disks to be both Masters using one ribbon cable on the primary IDE connector and another ribbon cable on the secondary IDE connector.
-You may install one operating system on an IDE drive and another on a SCSI drive and select the boot disk through BIOS Features Setup.
+You may install up to four operating systems on each IDE drive and select the boot disk through "Boot Sequence" in the BIOS Features Setup.